-Sweet Pea’s Floral Design is a floral boutique located in Woodbury that specializes in all your floral needs, from your wedding day, to showers and anniversaries, sweet peas is the go-to florist for Minnesota bridal needs.
-This stand-out floral boutique is on their way to becoming the only retail floral shop in Minnesota with two qualified American Institute of Floral Designers!
+Sweet Pea’s Floral Design is a floral boutique located in Woodbury that specializes in all your floral needs, from your wedding day to showers and anniversaries, Sweet Pea’s is the go-to florist for Minnesota bridal needs.
+This stand-out floral boutique is on its way to becoming the only retail floral shop in Minnesota with two qualified American Institute of Floral Designers!
 This week we spoke with Tara, who filled us in on everything you need to know about wedding floral in this week’s V-O-W!

 A: We specialize in special/corporate events and weddings, but we are a full retail florist and do everyday designs as well for birthdays, sympathy, holidays, ECT.